 - ½ cup olive oil plus more, as needed

-- 1 tbsp sea salt coarse, plus more for garnishing
+- 1 tablespoon sea salt coarse, plus more for garnishing

 Instructions

 - In a small bowl, add the warm water.
-Whisk in the yeast and the remaining 1½ tsp of sugar.
+Whisk in the yeast and the remaining 1½ teaspoon of sugar.
 Let stand until foamy, about 8 - 10 minutes.

 - Take the towel from the mixer.
 Re-attach the dough attachment.
 With the mixer on LOW, add the yeast mixture a little at a time until it's all been added.
 Stop the mixer, remove the attachment (keep it handy, though), and massage the liquid from the yeast mixture into the dough.
 Don't worry if it doesn't get 100% incorporated.
 The dough will be very wet.